Understanding Eucalyptus EDGE Mode

 EDGE networking mode integrates with two basic types of pre-existing network setups:

-- Two networks, one for Eucalyptus components and Eucalyptus VM public IPs, and the other for
+- Two networks, one for components and VM public IPs, and the other for VM private IPs.

 EDGE Mode Requirements